danielharrell/open-eyes-lect-2017-18/Open.md

 since it can never be escaped.
 We might even make philosophical reflection a matter of self-embrace from the start.
 Consider the way one philosopher does this:

+- Conclusion: philosophical reflection, and therefore liberation, depends on being closed.

+- Wolff quote.

+- Then move onto the Wolff quote: frame it as an account that can unsettle even if we do know things the way they are.

+The sense of this predicament, of being enclosed in openness, is captured well, I think, in this description by Francis Wolff, a contemporary philosopher:

+For example, consider this description of our openness, from a recent book in philosophy by Francis
+Wolff:
+> Everything is inside because in order to think anything whatsoever, it is necessary to ‘be able to be conscious of it’, it is necessary to say it, and so we are locked up in language or in consciousness without being able to get out.
+In this sense, they have no outside.
+But in another sense, they are entirely turned towards the outside; they are the world’s window: for to be conscious is always to be conscious of something, to speak is necessarily to speak about something.
+To be conscious of the tree is to be conscious of the tree itself, and not the idea of the tree;
+to speak about the tree is not just to utter a word but to speak about the thing.
+Consequently, consciousness and language enclose the world within themselves only insofar as, conversely, they are entirely contained by it.
+We are in consciousness or language as in a transparent cage.
+Everything is outside, yet it is impossible to get out.[^Wolff]

+- What is perhaps most striking in this description is how we remain enclosed in language or consciousness even if they encompass their objects *as they are*, not merely as they seem.

+- Compare transparent cage in this quote with Platonic cave.

+- On one hand, philosophical reflection; on other hand, trapped in transparent cage.

+- Conclusion: liberation depends on being open.

+Then turn to Middlemarch (see paragraphs from earlier drafts below)

+- Dorothea/Causabon quote.

+- Conclusion: being good depends on being closed.

+- Causabon quote.

+- Conclusion: being good depends on being open.

+Then move on to part four.

 Nor do we need the arguments of philosophy to reach this conclusion.
 And other ways of reaching it, as they broaden